dchantzis/cv/README.md

 - Maintaining and expanding the Zend-based agency CMS and creating re-usable modules.
 - Part of the core agency team that produced the new agency CMS, based on Drupal7.
 - Creating and expanding Drupal7 modules.
-- Responsible for maintaining the full back catalog of the agencies projects, as well as rebuilding and expanding functionalities.
+- Responsible for maintaining the full back catalog of the agency's projects, as well as rebuilding and expanding functionalities.
 - Writing documentations and guides.
 - Our clients include ***National Numeracy***, ***NHS (Sussex Partnership)***, ***Virtual Gurus***, ***TMA World***, ***London Business School***, ***Close Brothers***.